VickyBE1994/sql-task/README.md

-sql bold all tsak submited using all sql queries
+sql bold all task submited using all sql queries